-• Minimum Crop Acres - this is the minimum crop area for at least one of the 42 possible crops in a grid cell if the grid cell is to be selected for EPIC simulation.
-The default is set to 40 acres, which is what we have used for CMAQ 12-km grid modeling.
-It is intended to represent the smallest commercially viable farm size.
-For smaller grid resolutions or for domains in which smaller commercial enterprises make up a significant fraction of farms (e.g., orchards, some vegetable and specialty crops), users may need to reduce this minimum to adequately characterize the distribution of agricultural lands.
-This choice can increase the number of simulated grid cells (sites), which can also increase run time.
+- BELD4 netCDF File this is often the BELD4 netCDF file generated using the previous tool.
+The file name should be of the form beld4{Gird Name}{NLCD/MODIS Data Year}.nc (beld4_TESTGRIDS_2006.nc for the test_case scenario).
+If this file does not exist, the interface will indicate this after Run is clicked.
+If this is the case, users need to either run the previous tool to generate this data set or input anywhere within the computer system a BELD4 netCDF file that is based on the same domain as the domain of the scenarios with which the users are working. - Minimum Crop Acres this is the minimum crop area for at least one of the 42 possible crops in a grid cell if the grid cell is to be selected for EPIC simulation.
+The default is set to 40 acres, which is what we have used for CMAQ 12-km grid modeling; this is intended to represent the smallest commercially viable farm size.
+For finer grid resolutions or for domains in which smaller commercial enterprises make up a significant fraction of farms (e.g., orchards, some vegetable and specialty crops), users may need to reduce this minimum to adequately characterize the distribution of agricultural lands.
+Doing so may increase the number of simulated grid cells (sites), which can also increase run time.

-After the queue job has completed, users should check the log file under their scenario's scripts directory to make sure that no errors occurred during the execution.
+After Run has been clicked and the queue job has completed, users should check the log file under their scenario's scripts directory to see whether any errors occurred during execution.

 The tool generates the following two text output files stored under \${FESTC_HOME}/epic/scenarios/"scenario name"/share data: